 Thursday, October 24 • 8:35 am - 10:00 am

-This roundtable discussion will bring together a customer, a carrier, and two professionals from C.H.
+This five person roundtable discussion will bring together a shipper, a carrier, industry analyst and two professionals from C.H.
 Robinson to relate their perspectives on what emerging technology means for the buying market.

 VP - North American Surface Transportation, C.H.
 Robinson